Mental Health Support

 Miss White Miss Dickens Mrs Teasdale

 At Mersey Park, we care about your child/children beyond their academic abilities within the classroom and value each child as an individual whilst appreciating the ups and downs of life they each face.
 The emotional health and well-being of your child is of up-most importance to us, as we want all children that come to our school to be happy and content and to achieve their full potential in life.

 We have a special room which is very different from the ‘classroom’ environment, where children can come if they need some ‘time out’.
 The room has specific features to be relaxing and enhance calmness.
-Can you spot what these are?

 We also offer programs that focus on emotional and behavioural support and learning:

 Muddles, Puddles and Sunshine – bereavement support

 - Choose to Cope – allows children to explore worries and anxiety

 - Lego Therapy – develops social and communication skills

 - Forest Schools – builds resilience, confidence and problem solving skills

 - Elephants’ Tea Party – develops skills to understand loss and bereavement